 At the conclusion of your visit, you will re-board your boat and cruise back to Nosy Be and your awaiting ship.

 Please note: This tour includes approximately 1-hour of moderate walking plus any additional walking at the guests' discretion during free time.
-The tour is not available to wheelchair guests and may not be suitable for those with mobility concerns as you must be able to make your own way on and off a dinghy.
+The tour is not available to wheelchair guests and may not be suitable for those with mobility concerns as you must be able to make your own way on and off a small boat.
 Light weight, casual clothing; a hat; sunglasses; sunscreen; insect repellant and flat, comfortable walking shoes are suggested.
 Those who wish to swim should wear a swimsuit under their clothing and bring a towel.
 Any guests who participate in water activities may do so at their own risk and responsibility.
 While the lemurs are used to interacting with people, guests are reminded that they are still wild animals and their behavior can be unpredictable.
 Guests should bring along small denominations of Euros or U.S. dollars for any purchases they may wish to make.
 Wild life sightings are not guaranteed.
 The transportation used is the best available in this destination; however, it may not be up to the same standards as found in other parts of the world.